Fitzsimons Army Medical Center: Clinical Specialist School era, 1960s

-In the 1960s, Fitzsimons Army Hospital became further known for its "Clinical Specialist School," at that time one of the longest professional schools for enlisted US military personnel.
+On January 1, 1960, the name was changed back to Fitzsimons General Hospital and became further known for its "Clinical Specialist School," at that time one of the longest professional schools for enlisted US military personnel.
 US Army medics of varied service and rank studied both academically and in rotation on the hospital's wards.
 At the end of close to a year of study, those students who had previously gained "Combat Medic" (91A10) and "Medical Specialist" (91B20) proficiency now graduated as "Clinical Specialists" (91C20), a level of medical proficiency which paralleled that of the "Licensed Practical Nurse" (LPN or LVN) in the civilian world, but inclusive of additional skills such as treatment of basic wound trauma and elemental surgical methods more applicable to military wartime nursing.
 Most of the 91C20s ("Ninety-one Charlies") would find themselves working with registered nurses in military hospital settings, but as the Vietnam War was at its height in the late 1960s, certain graduates would move on to Special Forces assignments and such as Medical Civic Action assistance (MEDCAPs) for those Vietnamese living in more remote regions, and so often forced to go without the benefits enjoyed by Vietnamese living near cities.
 "Ninety-one Charlies" proved well suited to a medical niche previously wanting for civilian-certified Practical Nurses.